Jitgitbit/python-exercise-one/comments.md

 NOTE: There is no for(i = 0; i < 10; i++) loop in Python! remarkable !
 Instead Python uses range() !

-NOTE: Dictionaries =kindOfLike= JS Objects
+NOTE: Dictionaries =kindOfLike= JS Objects !
+And: the key is always written in '' !